-It's a good idea to have your vehicle serviced before your jet off and think about alternate routes in case you come across roads you can't pass.
+It’s a good idea to have your vehicle serviced before you head off and think about alternate routes in case you come across roads you can’t pass.

 Anything can happen outback.
 You may be a long way from the nearest town so it’s important to be prepared.

 - water and non-perishable food, in case of delays or breakdown

 - a tool kit (jack, winder, wheel brace, spanners, screwdrivers, spare fan belt, hoses and fuses)

 - two spare wheels (one additional to the standard spare provided with your vehicle)